tHeStRyNg/calculator/README.md

-Sure, here's how the updated README.md file should look like:

 # Calculator

 This is a simple command-line calculator that takes user input for two numbers and performs basic arithmetic operations (addition, subtraction, multiplication, and division).